jhaddix/tbhm/discovery.markdown

 ## Find the road less traveled
 This means find the application (or parts of an application) less tested:

-1. ^.acme.com scope is your friend
+- ^.acme.com scope is your friend
-2. Find domains via Google (and others!)
+- Find domains via Google (and others!)
-  a.
-Can be automated well via recon-ng and other tools.
+  - Can be automated well via recon-ng and other tools.
-3. Port scan for obscure web servers or services (on all domains)
+- Port scan for obscure web servers or services (on all domains)
-4. Find acquisitions and the bounty acquisition rules
+- Find acquisitions and the bounty acquisition rules
-  a.
-Google has a 6 month rule
+  - Google has a 6 month rule
-5. Functionality changes or re-designs
+- Functionality changes or re-designs
-6. Mobile websites
+- Mobile websites
-7. New mobile app versions
+- New mobile app versions

 ## ￼Tool: Recon-ng script (enumall.sh
 https://github.com/jhaddix/domain